Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations

-Based on learnings from our formative study, we designed \tool{}: a Graph Representation of Output Variability and Examples, and introduce it in Section~\ref{sec:design}\footnote{See demo \href{https://emilyreif.com/llm-consistency-vis/}{website.}}. \tool{} is a graph-based visualization that merges overlapping tokens into a single structure.
-Outputs are represented as paths through this graph, enabling a spatial visualization of branching, convergence, and frequency of sampled outputs.
+Based on findings from our formative study, we designed a \emph{G}raph \emph{R}epresentation of \emph{O}utput \emph{V}ariability and \emph{E}xamples (\tool{}), and introduce it in \S\ref{sec:design}\footnote{See demo \href{https://emilyreif.com/llm-consistency-vis/}{website.}}. \tool{} is a graph-based visualization that merges overlapping model outputs into a single structure.
+Each output is represented as a path through this graph, enabling a spatial visualization of branching, convergence, and frequency of sampled outputs.
 We conduct three crowdsourced evaluation experiments comparing this graph-based visualization to a list view, finding that different tasks necessitate different interfaces.
 In comparing the diversity of two output distributions, participants had higher accuracy and strongly preferred the graph-based visualization.
 However, when identifying more specific differences between two output distributions or comprehending a single output distribution, participants exhibited higher accuracy using the list view.
 Overall, participants stated that they favored a combined interface, where the graph is useful for summarizing the high-level distribution, and a list of raw outputs is helpful for inspecting details.
-Our contributions are as follows: \begin{itemize} \item \textbf{A characterization} of when stochasticity matters, how experts reason about ``distributions'' over language, and where workflows break down, along with \textbf{design needs} for sensemaking of the distributional structure of natural language. \item \textbf{\tool{}, a graph-based visualization} that adapts prior text graph techniques to LM generations, revealing shared structure, branching points, clusters, and outliers.
-We integrate this into a tool supporting comparison across prompts, models, and decoding settings. \item \textbf{Empirical insights from three evaluative user studies} characterizing how interface design affects users' ability to reason about LM output distributions.
-The graph outperforms list on diversity comparison (accuracy, time, preference); the list outperforms graph on fine-grained two-distribution and single-distribution tasks. \end{itemize}
+Our evaluation suggests that \tool{}'s graph encoding is most effective for relatively short, structurally aligned generations where divergence is localized (settings where shared paths branch and reconverge in interpretable ways).
+Our contributions are as follows: \begin{itemize} \item \textbf{A characterization} of when stochasticity matters, how experts reason about ``distributions'' over language, and where workflows break down, along with \textbf{design needs} for sensemaking of the distributional structure of natural language. \item \textbf{\tool{}, a graph-based visualization} that adapts prior text graph techniques to LM generations, revealing shared structure, branching, clusters, and outliers.
+We integrate this into a tool supporting comparison across prompts, models, and decodings. \item \textbf{Empirical insights from three evaluative user studies} characterizing how interface design affects users' ability to reason about LM output distributions.
+The graph outperforms lists on diversity comparison (accuracy, time, preference); lists outperform the graph on fine-grained two-way- and single-distribution tasks. \end{itemize}